n-a-t-e/erddap4js/README.md

-# erddap4js - Browser/Node interface for ERDDAP
+# erddap4js - ERDDAP JavaScript interface for the browser & Node

 Simple ERDDAP library for JS, written in TypeScript.
 Works in Node or the browser.
 Only supports tabledap JSON queries.